Horace Smith (poet): Biography

 Smith went on to become a prosperous stockbroker.
 He travelled with family in continental Europe from 1821 to 1825.
 Returning to England, he first took a house in Tunbridge Wells, and then moved to Brighton in 1826.
 He died at Tunbridge Wells on 12 July 1849.

 Works

 The Rejected Addresses, with seven editions within three months, still stands the most widely popular parodies ever published in the country.
 The book was written without malice; none of the poets caricatured took offence, while the imitation is so clever that both Byron and Scott claimed that they could scarcely believe they had not written the addresses ascribed to them.
 The only other collaboration by the two brothers was Horace in London (1813).
+His comedy play First Impressions was performed at Drury Lane in 1813.